Hyphen-ated/trackerserver/readme.md

 If you haven't downloaded a release jar for this project, you can make one with: mvn clean package

-Then do java -jar <release jar> server options.yaml
+Then do java -jar magazineservice.jar server options.yaml

 If you want to run it from source instead, then it's: java hyphenated.trackerserver.TrackerServerApplication server options.yaml